-AOL UK has stopped developing AOL 5.0 for Mac OS X, despite previous assurances from the company of its support for the new operating system, Macworld UK
+AOL UK has stopped developing AOL 5.0 for Mac OS X, despite previous assurances from the company of its support for the new operating system, Macworld UK reports.

 AOL released a beta version of AOL 5.0 earlier this year, but this has hit developmental problems, calling the project into question.
 In a recent email sent to UK beta testers, the company revealed it had ceased development of its browser for Mac OS X, according to Macworld UK.